DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Experiments

+\textbf{Comparison Method.} We compare the proposed method with the following approaches: (1) CLIP's zero-shot method, which utilizes an ensemble of 80 prompts \citep{radford2021learning}; (2) Prompt-based training methods, including TPT \citep{shu2022test}, DiffTPT \citep{feng2023diverse}, and Historical Prompt Tuning \citep{zhang2024historical}.
+These methods focus on optimizing input prompts rather than modifying the model's parameters.
+TPT and DiffTPT adapt the prompt at test time, with DiffTPT also introducing more diverse test sample augmentation using a diffusion model.
+Historical Prompt Tuning uses prior task knowledge to refine prompts for better task adaptation.
+(3) Efficient test-time adaptation methods, which do not require backpropagation and rely on a cache of representative samples for adaptation, as demonstrated in \citep{farina2024frustratingly,karmanov2024efficient,zhang2024dual,zhangboostadapter}.
+The results for the above methods are obtained from the original papers.

-\subsection{Comparison with State-of-the-arts Methods}
+\subsection{Comparison with state-of-the-arts methods}

-\paragraph{Results under the natural distribution shifts scenario.} We first compare \cta with state-of-the-art methods in the context of natural distribution shifts.
-Tab.~\ref{tab:ood-main} presents the experimental results, revealing several key observations.
-(1) Leveraging distribution modeling of the representation of test data, \cta achieves superior performance without requiring gradient backpropagation.
-For instance, using the CLIP-ViT-B/16 backbone network, \cta outperforms the second-best method by an average of 0.99\%, achieving state-of-the-art results across all datasets.
-(2) Performance of \cta can be further improved by incorporating human feedback.
-For example, with the ViT-B/16 backbone, introducing human feedback for approximately 5\% of uncertain inference samples during test-time adaptation leads to an additional average performance improvement of 0.41\%. \paragraph{Results under the cross-domain generalization scenario.} Then we compare \cta with state-of-the-art methods under the cross-domain generalization scenario across 10 diverse image classification datasets, each from a distinct domain with different classes.
+\textbf{Results under the cross-domain generalization scenario.} We first compare \cta with state-of-the-art methods under the cross-domain generalization scenario across 10 diverse image classification datasets, each from a distinct domain with different classes.
 Tab.~\ref{tab:fine-grained} presents the experimental results.
-From the experimental results, we can get similar conclusions as in the natural distribution shifts scenario.
-First, the proposed method achieved the best performance on most datasets and the top two performance on all datasets.
-For example, when using the ViT-B/16 backbone network, the average performance was improved by 1.47\%.
-Secondly, introducing human feedback during the reasoning adaptation process can further improve the performance.
-Especially on the EuroSAT dataset, after selecting 5\% of uncertain reasoning samples for test adaptation, the performance on the ViT-B/16 and ResNet-50 backbone networks was improved by 7.35\% and 12.21\% respectively.
+The proposed method achieved the best performance on most datasets and the top two performance on all datasets.
+For example, when using the ViT-B/16 backbone network, the average performance was improved by 1.03\%.

+\textbf{Results under the natural distribution shifts scenario.} We then compare \cta with state-of-the-art methods in the context of natural distribution shifts.
+Tab.~\ref{tab:ood-main} presents the experimental results, revealing the following key observation.
+Leveraging distribution modeling of the representation of test data, \cta achieves superior performance without requiring gradient backpropagation.
+For instance, using the CLIP-ViT-B/16 backbone network, \cta outperforms the second-best method by an average of 1.21\%, achieving state-of-the-art results across all datasets.

+\textbf{Performance validation on pathological image classification with PLIP.} To validate the performance of the proposed method across other pretrained models and application scenarios, we conducted experiments using the PLIP model in the context of pathological image classification.
+The results are presented in Tab.~\ref{tab:dataset_comparison_plip}.
+As shown in the table, the proposed method achieved superior performance, with an average improvement of 6.89\% over TDA.